 Not a retainer where you submit requests and wait for deliverables.
 A working partnership where strategy happens in real time.

-Recurring planning sessions to align on priorities, review active work, and unblock execution before momentum stalls.
+Recurring planning sessions to align on priorities, review active work, and unblock execution while momentum is building.

 Review and direction on all major content and campaign deliverables — so the work that ships reflects the strategy, not just the brief.

-Slack or Teams availability for decisions that can’t wait for the next meeting.
-Strategy shouldn’t have a 48-hour response window.
+Slack or Teams availability for decisions that need an answer before the next meeting.
+Strategy works better without a 48-hour response window.

 Proactive development of strategy for upcoming initiatives — not just reactive feedback on what the team already built.